hihellobolke/sillyfacter/README.md

 Sillyfacter prints JSON facts related to the **state** of the system.
 The state here mean overview of the process running, their connections and open files.
 You can also pass mongodb url to store in database.

 Current focus on:
   - Portable *.nix
   - Expandable using custom agents/modules
-  - Output/filter to stdout or mongo db using pymongo or (Celery?)
+  - Output to stdout as JSON or write to mongo db

+To be done:
+  - Output to RabbitMQ

 More info: [sillyfacter at github](https://github.com/hihellobolke/sillyfacter)